ohirose/bcpd/README.md

 # Bayesian Coherent Point Drift (BCPD/BCPD++)

-This software implements Bayesian coherent point drift (BCPD), a non-rigid point matching algorithm based on variational Bayesian inference.
+This software implements a non-rigid point matching algorithm, Bayesian coherent point drift (BCPD).
 The algorithm combines rigid CPD and non-rigid CPD as a single algorithm.
 The acceleration method called BCPD++ efficiently reduces computing time.
 The software has the following characteristics: